About Ian and Ruth Gawler

 From 1990-95 Ruth worked at the Central Australian Aboriginal Congress in Alice Springs.
 She was acting Medical Director of the Family Planning Association of Central Australia from 1991-1997.

-Prompted in the early nineties by personal difficulties with a debilitating back condition and severe depression, which were both diagnosed as chronic and incurable, Ruth began to expand her way of thinking about health and healing.
-She used an Integrative Medicine approach that included a number of healing modalities, and over a matter of a few years experienced a full recovery.
+Prompted in her late 20s by a debilitating back condition and major depression, which were both diagnosed as chronic and incurable, Ruth began to expand her way of understanding health and ways of healing.
+She used an Integrative Medicine approach that included a number of healing modalities, including nutritional changes, relaxation techniques, yoga, regular exercise and intensive psychotherapy …and gradually over a matter of a few years experienced a recovery.

 In 2001 Ruth completed a Masters in General Practice Psychiatry and is a vocationally registered member of the RACGP and Meditation Australia.